“Buried Myself Alive”

 Shit, came his first coherent thought as he surfaced from his daze.

-My leg’s wrecked … I’ll never make it back up there now.
+My leg… I’ll never make it back up there now.

 … We’re finished.

-Jules sank back and let his head rest on the dais, surveying the hellish scene.
+Jules sank back and let his head rest on the dais, taking in the hellish scene.

 Devisha lay where she’d landed on the floor, conscious, but unable to stand.
 With a furious grunt, she launched her weapon in its ranged form—a spear—to distract the golem as it went hurtling toward Elisha.

-The construct turned and charged at her.
+The construct turned, charged at her.
 Elisha pursued it and hammered its back, then ducked, stumbling in exhaustion, as it whirled on him.